 What is VIES?

-It works as an electronic method of VAT number validation for economic operators in the EU region.
+The VAT Information Exchange System (VIES) an electronic method of VAT number validation for economic operators in the EU region.

 What is it used for?